sora-xor/sora-docs/src/integrated-plan.md

       content: "SORA Integrated Plan - Roadmap for SORA network | SORA Docs"
   - - meta
     - property: og:description
-      content: "Discover the Integrated Plan of the SORA network - a comprehensive roadmap outlining the strategic vision, goals, and milestones for the development and growth of the SORA ecosystem.
+      content: "Discover the SORA network's Integrated Plan - a comprehensive roadmap outlining the strategic vision, goals, and milestones for the development and growth of the SORA ecosystem.
 Learn about upcoming features, advancements, and initiatives driving SORA's mission towards a decentralized and sustainable financial system."
   - - meta
     - property: og:type
       content: "website"